-A continuation of the study of classical philosophical problems from the Christian perspectives of St. Augustine, St. Thomas Aquinas, St. Anselm, and St. Bonaventure, among others.
+This course examines the continuation of Western philosophy in the medieval period.
+Central figures may include St. Augustine, Boethius, St. Anselm, and St. Thomas Aquinas, among others.
+Possible topics are faith and reason, free will, the problem of universals, and the existence of God.
 A discussion of Islamic and Jewish influences in Western philosophy may also be included.
-4 semester credits
+3 semester credits